-Outside directors provide the Company with opinions from an independent standpoint and wealth of experience, accomplishing their role in improving the soundness and transparency of Company management.
-The Company's current corporate governance structure facilitates coordination among each corporate committee to strengthen functions related to the selection of outside directors, members of the Audit & Supervisory Board, and corporate governance as result of the adoption of an executive officer system.
-The Company believes that this corporate governance structure facilitates effective supervisory and audit functions from a wide variety of viewpoints, including aspects from outside our corporate boundaries, and is the most rational structure available at the current time.
+The Company's current corporate governance structure facilitates coordination among each corporate committee to strengthen outside directors, members of the Audit & Supervisory Board, and corporate governance functions.
+We believe this corporate governance structure facilitates effective supervisory and audit functions from a wide variety of viewpoints, including aspects from outside our corporate boundaries, and is the most rational structure available at the current time.

-The Company will continue to improve our corporate governance functions to ensure the confidence of our stakeholders.
+The Company will continue to improve our corporate governance functions to ensure the ongoing confidence of our stakeholders.